Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: Preliminaries

 \subsection{Meta Reinforcement Learning}

-Following the traditional Meta-RL problem formulations \cite{finn2017model}, we consider a distribution of tasks $p(\mathcal{T})$ that we want our model to adapt to, where each task $\mathcal{T}_i$ is modeled as a Markov decision process (MDP), consisting of a finite set of states $S_i$, actions $\mathcal{A_i}$, a transition function $P_i$, and a bounded reward function $R_i$, and the discount factor $\gamma_i$, i.e., $\mathcal{T}_i=(S_i, A_i, P_i, R_i, \gamma_i)$.
+Following the traditional Meta-RL problem formulations \cite{finn2017model}, we consider a distribution of tasks $p(\mathcal{T})$ that we want our model to adapt to, where each task $\mathcal{T}_i$ is modeled as a Markov decision process (MDP), consisting of a finite set of states $S$, actions $\mathcal{A}$, a transition function $P_i$, and a bounded reward function $R_i$, and the discount factor $\gamma_i$, i.e., $\mathcal{T}_i=(S, A, P_i, R_i, \gamma_i)$, where the state space and action space are same across tasks.

 In Meta-RL, the goal is to train a meta-learner $\mathcal{M}(*)$ which learn from a large number of tasks (known as meta-training tasks) from a given distribution, with the hope that it can generalize to new tasks or new environments in the same distribution.
 In the meta-testing process, the meta-learner's ability to adapt to new tasks (known as meta-testing tasks) sampled from the same distribution will be verified.
 In a mathematical form, the meta-learner $\mathcal{M}$ with parameters $\theta$ can be optimized by: